Tim Rose (actor)

 Timothy D. Rose (born July 17, 1956) is an American actor and puppeteer, best known for playing Admiral Ackbar in the Star Wars series.
 In addition, he puppeteered for Salacious B. Crumb, the court jester of Jabba the Hutt, in Star Wars: Episode VI – Return of the Jedi.

 Early life

 Rose was born in Pittsfield, Illinois, on July 17, 1956.
+He received his degree from SUNY Albany.